 No longer.
-Koh, who works for Scanwell Health, was instrumental in the development of the company’s smartphone app that is FDA-approved for urinary tract infection screening.
+Koh, who works for Scanwell Health, was instrumental in the development of the company's smartphone app that is FDA-cleared for urinary tract infection screening.
 It allows someone to test urine at home using a paper test strip — the same one used by doctors in ERs and labs.
-The phone app contains a scan card that can analyze what’s on the strip and then connect the patient to a physician who can make a virtual diagnosis.
+The phone app reads a scan card from the test kit that can analyze what's on the strip and then connect the patient to a physician who can make a virtual diagnosis.

-Test strips cost $15 for a three-pack and consultation with a doc is about the same as an average co-pay — $25, and the app matches the quality of clinical laboratory tests, according to the company.
-Right now, you can get a referral to a doctor in California and get a prescription.
+Test strips cost $15 for a three-pack and consultation with a doc is about the same as an average co-pay -- $25, and the app matches the quality of clinical laboratory tests, according to the company.
+Right now, you can get a referral to a telehealth visit with a doctor in California and get a prescription.
 A national rollout is in the works within the next couple of months.